ilarbjorn/devel/README.md

 ```
 4. Create your project, ie `init-project.sh -p MyProject -t shell`

-This will give you something like this:
+That would give you something like this:

 ```
 devel